evilrobotindustries/nifty-generator/README.md

     ng generate --help

 ##  Exploration
 Once generated, you can use [Nifty Gallery](https://niftygallery.evilrobot.industries) to explore the generated collection within a browser.
-This will require two steps:
+This will require three steps:

 #### Step 1
 Serve the local metadata/media output with a local web server such as [Static Web Server](https://sws.joseluisq.net), sample command as below.
 The `--root` option should specify the `output` folder where the content was generated.